 When I was a little girl Thanksgiving was one of my favorite days-right up there with Christmas.
-It was a magical day full of all of my favorite foods-stuffing, turkey, and of course, sweet potato casserole.
+It was a magical day full of all of my favorite foods-stuffing, turkey, and of course, her classic sweet potato casserole recipe.
 My grandma made it just the way I liked it-marshmallows toasted golden on top.
+It was perfection.

 Or so I thought.

-Five years ago when my oldest son was just a baby we hosted Thanksgiving for the first time at our house.
+Eleven years ago when my oldest son was just a baby we hosted Thanksgiving for the first time at our house.
 My Dad and Stepmom came to spend the weekend with us.
-My Stepmom Danette made the sweet potato casserole that year and it was unbelievable.
+My Stepmom Danette made a different sweet potato casserole that year and it was unbelievable.
 Seriously.
 It put that marshmallow version to shame (sorry Grandma!)

 Today I’m going to let you in on the recipe that rocked my Thanksgiving world!